i33mr/Hash-Table-Using-Chaining/README.md

 # Hash-Table-Using-Chaining
 This program uses a hash function to decide where to place each element (emails in this case) in the array.
-Whenever collision occurs between different elements, searches for the next available empty spot in the array and stores how far it is from the original key value.
+Whenever collision occurs between different elements, they are placed in a linked list, pointed to by the key.
 The program also shows the number of collusions occured, inserting and search durations.

 In this program, the following hash function is used: